-Choices and independence
+Choices and Independence for Seniors

 Freedom to make choices is something that everyone wants, and you should consider this point while deciding.
-The ability to choose their activities independently can boost the mental and physical health of the senior resident greatly.
+The ability to choose their activities independently can boost the mental and physical health of the senior resident significantly.

 When your loved one leaves the comfort of their home, you can make the transition easier for them by looking for a home-like environment.